victorrivers/component-library/code-exercises/sorting-distinct/readme.md

-# FrogJmp
+# Distinct

-Count minimal number of jumps from position X to Y.
+Compute number of distinct values in an array.

 ## Task description

 ---

-A small frog wants to get to the other side of the road.
-The frog is currently located at position X and wants to get to a position greater than or equal to Y. The small frog always jumps a fixed distance, D.

-Count the minimal number of jumps that the small frog must perform to reach its target.

-Write a function:
+Write a function

-    function solution(X, Y, D);
+    function solution(A);

-that, given three integers X, Y and D, returns the minimal number of jumps from position X to a position equal to or greater than Y.

-For example, given:

-    X = 10
-    Y = 85
-    D = 30
+that, given an array A consisting of N integers, returns the number of distinct values in array A.

+For example, given array A consisting of six elements such that:

+    A[0] = 2    A[1] = 1    A[2] = 1
+    A[3] = 2    A[4] = 3    A[5] = 1

-the function should return 3, because the frog will be positioned as follows:
+the function should return 3, because there are 3 distinct values appearing in array A, namely 1, 2 and 3.

-after the first jump, at position 10 + 30 = 40
-after the second jump, at position 10 + 30 + 30 = 70
-after the third jump, at position 10 + 30 + 30 + 30 = 100

 Write an efficient algorithm for the following assumptions:

-    X, Y and D are integers within the range [1..1,000,000,000];
+    N is an integer within the range [0..100,000];
-    X ≤ Y.
+    each element of array A is an integer within the range [−1,000,000..1,000,000].